 Graduate Student Opportunities

-We are always looking for students in the fields of geodesy, geomatics, remote sensing, earth and ocean sciences, mathematics, and computer science who are interested in pursuing graduate degrees in the Geosensing Systems Engineering & Sciences (GSES) program at the University of Houston.
-All admitted Ph.D. students are on graduate research assistantships, with an annual stipend of ~$30,000.
+We are always looking for students who are interested in pursuing graduate degrees in the Geosensing Systems Engineering & Sciences (GSES) program at the University of Houston.
+Our group’s research uses satellite, terrestrial, and marine geodetic techniques to investigate Earth’s topography and deformation.
+Possible scientific applications include but are not limited to studies of crustal motion and deformation near plate boundaries, land subsidence and sea level rise, and changes in the cryosphere.
+All admitted Ph.D. students are on graduate research assistantships, with an annual stipend >$30,000.
 Instead of sending me inquiry emails, prospective students are encouraged to fill in this Online Form at any time of the year.
 Informal review of applications will start immediately and we will contact you if further information is needed.
 If I receive your email inquiry, then I know you have not read this webpage.

 Note: GRE test is no longer mandatory for admission into the GSES PhD program.